crcx/parable/source/py/parable.md

 |   \|   | Function Calls |

-To aid in readability, the compiler also allows for use of number and functions calls without the prefixes.
+To aid in readability, the compiler also allows for use of number and functions calls without the prefixes in most cases.

 The bytecode forms are kept simple: